 “Done.
 I’ll give you one share right now, and the other on delivery.
 You can write up the cost of the stipend at delivery too.”

-“OK! …Wait, what about my current shipment?
+“OK! . . .
+Wait, what about my current shipment?
 I have to get that delivered in the next few days.
 And I won’t be able to do that in a boat making a racket.”

 “Think you could transship it from the depot here?”